staifmatej/staifmatej/README.md

 ## 👤 Author
 My name is Matej Staif, born in 2003 in the north of the Czech Republic.
-I live in the Greater Prague Area, Czechia.
+I currently live in the Prague Metropolitan Area in Czechia.

 I am currently pursuing a bachelor's degree @ CTU FIT.